-Examples:

-- The amount won or lost in a game of chance that is not fair (approximating discrete winnings / losses with continuous changes). - The score difference between two competing sports teams (approximating this difference with a continuous function). - This is a Gaussian process with continuous paths and stationary and independent increments. - Example: Computing the chance of winning team game based on intermdiate score. - Note: If a Brownian motion with drift is observed at points y1,..., y_n and μ and σ are not fixed, there are priors so that we can do conjugate analysis, and analytically get a posterior process.
+- Examples (combining with the Donsker principle): - The amount won or lost in a game of chance that is not fair (approximating discrete winnings / losses with continuous changes). - The score difference between two competing sports teams (approximating this difference with a continuous function). - This is a Gaussian process with continuous paths and stationary and independent increments. - Example: Computing the chance of winning team game based on intermdiate score. - Note: If a Brownian motion with drift is observed at points y1,..., yn and μ and σ are not fixed, there are priors so that we can do conjugate analysis, and analytically get a posterior process.
 However this posterior process is not a Gaussian process.